LifePulse-Work-Life-Balance-APP/.github/profile/README.md

 ### 🍿 Fun Facts

-- Our team is passionate about work-life balance and often tests the app features in real-life scenarios.
+- I am passionate about work-life balance and often tests the app features in real-life scenarios.
-- We love green and white — the app's theme reflects peace and growth.
+- I love green and white — the app's theme reflects peace and growth.
-- We brainstorm chatbot tips over a hearty breakfast (pancakes are a favorite)!
+- I brainstorm chatbot tips with my friends over a hearty breakfast!

 ---

-### 🧙 Contact Us
+### 🧙 Contact Me

 - For issues or suggestions, please open an issue on GitHub.
-- You can reach us at nadunsanjeevana2001@gmail.com for queries or collaborations.
+- You can reach me at nadunsanjeevana2001@gmail.com for queries or collaborations.

 ---